 Christine Davis was born in Vancouver in 1962.
 She currently lives and works in New York City where her studio is located on a Pier facing the Statue of Liberty.
 Davis has lived in Prince George, Ann Arbor, Lusaka, Paris and Toronto.
 After graduating from York University (Toronto) she attended the Collège international de philosophie (Paris).
 Davis has served on the board of directors of The Power Plant (Toronto) and YYZ Artists' Outlet (Toronto).
 As a founding editor of the interdisciplinary journal Public: Art/Culture/Ideas her editorial work intersects with the research driving her practice.
-Davis is a researcher with the Centre for Integrative Bio- Engineering Research at Simon Fraser University and currently collaborating with the Centre for Vision Research at York University on a 3d IMAX film.
+Davis is a researcher with the Centre for Integrative Bio- Engineering Research at Simon Fraser University.